awsdocs/amazon-connect-admin-guide/doc_source/flow-language-example.md

 # Example contact flow in Amazon Connect Flow language<a name="flow-language-example"></a>

 The following example shows a simple contact flow that plays a prompt using static text and disconnects\.

+To learn how to get block identifiers, we recommend creating a new contact flow in Amazon Connect console, and then calling the [DescribeContactFlow](https://docs.aws.amazon.com/connect/latest/APIReference/API_DescribeContactFlow.html) API for it\.

 ```
 {
     "Version": "2019-10-30",  //A string representing the version of the Flow.
-Currently the only support Version is 2019-10-30.
+Currently the only supported version is 2019-10-30.

-    "StartAction": "Play prompt identifier", //A string representing the first Action to run when the flow starts running.
+    "StartAction": "12345678-1234-1234-1234-123456789012", //A string representing the first Action to run when the flow starts running.
+                                                          //In this case, it's the identifier of the Play prompt block.
-                                            //The value of this field must match with the Identifier of an Action in the Actions list.
+                                                         //The value of this field must match the Identifier of an Action in the Actions list.
-    "Metadata": { //An object the may be filled in with data as desired.
+    "Metadata": { //An object that may be filled in with data as desired.
         "EntryPointPosition": {
             "X": 88,
             "Y": 100
         },
         "ActionMetadata": {
-            "Play prompt identifier": {
+            "12345678-1234-1234-1234-123456789012": {    //The identifier of the Play prompt block.
                 "Position": {
                     "X": 270,
                     "Y": 98
                 }
             },
-            "Disconnect identifier": {
+            "abcdef-abcd-abcd-abcd-abcdefghijkl": {  //The identifier of the Disconnect/hang up block.
                 "Position": {
                     "X": 545,
                     "Y": 92